chenpanp/NFED-fmri/README.md

 ## Mannually prepared environment
 We provide the *requirements.txt* to install python packages used in these codes.
 However, some packages like *GLM* and *pre-processing* require external dependecies and we have provided the packages in the corresponding file.

+## stimuli
+The video stimuli used in the NFED experiment are saved in the "stimuli_1" and "stimuli_2" folders.